 The operation of our vessels is affected by the requirements set forth in the ISM Code set forth in Chapter IX of SOLAS.
-The ISM Code requires shipowners, ship managers and bareboat charterers to develop and maintain an extensive "Safety Management System" that includes the adoption of a safety and environmental protection policy setting forth instructions and procedures for safe operation and describing procedures for dealing with emergencies.
+The ISM Code requires shipowners, ship managers and bareboat charterers to develop and maintain an extensive "Safety Management System" that includes, among other things, the adoption of a safety and environmental protection policy setting forth instructions and procedures for safe vessel operations and for dealing with emergencies.
 We rely upon the safety management system that we and our technical managers have developed for compliance with the ISM Code.
 The failure of a shipowner or bareboat charterer to comply with the ISM Code may subject it to increased liability, may invalidate existing insurance or decrease available insurance coverage for the affected vessels and may result in a denial of access to, or detention in, certain ports.
-Currently, each of our vessels, Eurobulk and Eurobulk (Far East) Ltd. Inc. ("Eurobulk FE"), our affiliated ship management companies (each a "Manager" and together, the "Managers"), are ISM Code-certified, but we may not be able to maintain such certification indefinitely.
+Currently, each of our vessels, Eurobulk and Eurobulk FE, our affiliated ship management companies, are ISM Code-certified, but we may not be able to maintain such certification indefinitely.